prateekbh/prateekbh.dev/content/blog/friendly-custom-previews-for-netlify-cms.md

 -------

-I started with custom CSS.
-That was actually all what I wanted.
+I started with custom CSS and that was actually all what I wanted.
 Just some font/colors and size correction but it became evident pretty quickly that targeting the class names/tag names in the generated preview was not possible because nothing had specific classnames/ ids to target.

 So next step was to built the custom preview and add those target and CSS myself.
 However the documentation to do the same required me to write the transpiled `JSX` code by hand.